 Default value: true

-Local variable: agent — the agent - Here you can choose what is done when a different task incomes for the currently busy resource unit(s).
+Defines what to do when a different task incomes for the currently busy resource unit(s).

 No preemption — the current task continues executing.